v18nguye/Dispectra/code/LB/README.md

 # Sparse Waves

-This directory contains the codes for resolving Lasso and Blasso problem (LB)
+This directory contains the codes for resolving Lasso and Blasso problems (LB)